helium/helium-program-library/SECURITY.md

 # Security Policy

 This page is a work in progress.
-Please contact hello@helium.foundation, or get in touch via the Helium Discord if you discover any exploits.
+Please contact hello@helium.foundation if you discover any exploits.